A 12-Month Practicum in Out-Patient Psychodynamic Psychotherapy

 Stuart J. Ozar, MD, Schiele Clinic Director Phone: 314-725-2828

-The Schiele Clinic of the St Louis Psychoanalytic Institute, located in the St. Louis Psychoanalytic Institute at 7700 Clayton Road, Suite 200, St. Louis, MO 63117, offers a twelve-month practicum/internship for graduate or post-graduate level students who are enrolled in or have completed clinical programs for masters and doctoral degrees in social work, psychology or counseling.
+The Schiele Clinic of the St Louis Psychoanalytic Institute, located next to the Institute, at 7700 Clayton Road St. Louis, MO 63117, offers a twelve-month practicum/internship for graduate or post-graduate level students who are enrolled in or have completed clinical programs for masters and doctoral degrees in social work, psychology or counseling.

 The practicum/internship is an intensive learning experience in the theory and practice of individual and couples psychodynamic psychotherapy with adolescents and adults.
 The length and frequency of treatment are determined by the clinical needs of the patient.
 Patient fees are set on a sliding scale based on the patient’s economic and social circumstances.
 Patients treated in the clinic present with a wide range of diagnoses.
 The practicum/internship is a 12-month commitment with the option to apply for a second year.

 Through a collaboration with KIPP St. Louis Public Schools, we are also seeking students interested in child therapy, school-based counseling and/or providing therapeutic services to children.
 The students in this School-based Clinical Practicum program will also treat adult patients through the Clinic at the Ladue office.
 “The practicum experience I have had with the St. Louis Psychoanalytic Institute has offered me a well-rounded opportunity to learn the inner workings of the counseling profession.
 Not only have I learned the practical side, I have also had amazing collaborations with other professionals that have taught me to have confidence in my abilities to be of service to others.” – Amanda Carr, M.Ed., former practicum student

-- In response to the growing need of the St. Louis immigrant community to have culturally sensitive, low-fee, mental health treatment from bilingual therapists, the Schiele Clinic — as a partner with the Mental Health Collaborative at Casa de Salud — is now offering a Bilingual Clinical Practicum.
+- In response to the growing need of the St. Louis immigrant community to have culturally sensitive, low-fee, mental health treatment from bilingual therapists, the Schiele Clinic — as a partner with the Mental Health Collaborative at Casa de Salud — offers a Bilingual Clinical Practicum.
 Eligible applicants must demonstrate fluency in Spanish and have completed one or more years of a clinically based master or doctoral program in social work, psychology, or counseling.

 The Practicum Components